opnfv/onosfw/docs/Colorado/release/onos-release.rst

 =========================================
-OPNFV Brahmaputra release note for onosfw
+OPNFV Colorado release note for onosfw
 =========================================

 .. contents:: Table of Contents